 What's the status of the site?

 The first version went online in May 2017 at the African Great Lakes Conference.
 After the conference, African Great Lakes Inform was refined and updated, resulting in the current version which was launched in January 2018.
-The University of Nairobi and the African Center for Aquatic Research and Education are currently taking over management and administration of the site.
-Stay tuned for updates.
+As of July 2019, The University of Nairobi and the African Center for Aquatic Research and Education now own and manage the site.

 Can I create an account?